-Pets and Allergies: The Myth behind It
+Pets and Allergies: The Myth Behind It

+We all know that a man’s best friend is the dog and for thousands of years this has been proven time and time again without fail.
 Many dog owners would attest to the fact that their dogs have done wondrous deeds for the sake of their human family.
 From saving a child from drowning or barking for help when an elderly dog owner suddenly gets a stroke, dogs all over the world have proven that their love for their human counterparts is without limit.

 But what if their existence or more specifically their physical traits are what make it hard for some humans to live in harmony with them?
 Do they still count as man’s best friend?